Granata-R/DOT-IOT-Log-Explorer/README.md

 4) Comodulation analysis.
 5) Spike analysis.

-# About this guide and credits
+## 5 About this guide and credits
-This guide has been written by Rocco Granata in March 28th, 2024 to provide a quick overview of what DOT-IOT Log Explorer can do.
-In the future, it will be implemented with more details about how to use specific handles.
+Authored by Rocco Granata on March 28, 2024, this guide offers an overview of the current capabilities of DOT-IOT Log Explorer.
+While the code remains unreleased, future releases will include detailed instructions on using specific features.